Khangla123/EV-Service-Center-Maintenance-Management-System---FE/README.md

 ### Technologies used

-* React 18 with TypeScript
+* React with TypeScript
 * React Router Dom for navigation
 * Material Design components
 * Lucide React for icons
-* CSS3 with responsive design
+* CSS with responsive design
 * Context API for state management

 ### API Features